sakethakella/LoRa_IOT_Project/README.md

 This project demonstrates how to implement **raw LoRa communication (not LoRaWAN)** between two **Seeed Studio Wio-E5 Dev Kits** using the [RadioLib](https://github.com/jgromes/RadioLib) Arduino library.

-> 🚫 No LoRaWAN server or gateway is used — this is a pure peer-to-peer LoRa setup.
+> 🚫 No LoRaWAN server or gateway is used — this is a pure many to one LoRa setup.

 ---